codentratechnologies/Restaurant-portals/restro2.md

 #### 5. Validations
 *   **Export Range Limit**: Block CSV generation requests that capture more than 30 consecutive calendar days of records.
-*   **Read-Only Integrity**: Completed terminal entries (Reject, Delivered, Return) are write-locked; modifications or editing are disabled.
+*   **Read-Only Integrity**: Completed terminal entries (Reject, Delivered, Cancel) are write-locked; modifications or editing are disabled.
+*   **Order Cancellation Constraint**: Orders can only be cancelled while their status is `Accepted` or `Preparing`.
+Once the order is prepared and its status transitions to `Ready For Pickup` or any later status, the order cannot be cancelled (the cancel action is locked and disabled).

 #### 6. Dependencies
-*   **Payment Gateway Webhooks**: Stripe/Razorpay notifications drive the refund status changes on the Reject/Return tabs.
+*   **Payment Gateway Webhooks**: Stripe/Razorpay notifications drive the refund status changes on the Reject/Cancel tabs.
 *   **Delivery Partner Telemetry**: Courier handover, navigation, and location coordinates trigger state transitions.

 #### 7. API Requirement Suggestions